mredekopp/ee457_su15b_web/disc.md

 ##Discussion
 Discussion will be used to introduce lab and review important concepts from lecture.
 Be sure to attend.

-###Discussion 1 - Modelsim & Tool Setup / Verilog Review
+###Discussion 1 - Modelsim & Tool Setup / Verilog Review and Lab 1
 - ModelSim Installation -- See [EE 457 DEN site](https://courses.uscden.net/d2l/home)
     - Follow the instructions on the EE 457 DEN site under the *Lab Setup* module.
 You will need the username/password credentials on that site to download Modelsim.
     - If you do not have access to a PC, you should consider one of the options below: